Our history

 d

-With the support of the Ministry of National Education of Colombia (MEN) and the International Organization for Migration (IOM), and with funding from USAID, we launched the implementation of the Escuela Nueva Learning Circles program (CAENA) in the municipality of Soacha (Cundinamarca, Colombia).
+With the support of the Ministry of National Education of Colombia (MEN) and the International Organization for Migration (IOM), and with funding from USAID, FEN launches the pilot of the Escuela Nueva Learning Circles program (CAENA) in Altos de Cazuca (Soacha, Cundinamarca).

 2003